 What Can a Miter Saw Do that a Table Saw Can’t?

 So when comparing these two saws, what does a miter saw do that a table saw can’t?
-Well, when considering whether to choose a miter saw vs table saw, you should think about what each can offer.
-So, what can a miter saw do that a table saw can't?
+Well, when considering whether to choose a miter saw or vs table saw, you should think about what each can offer.
+So, what can a miter saw do that a table saw can’t?

 A miter saw also has a leg up thanks to all the different kinds of cuts it can make.
 It can quickly make crosscuts, miters, bevels, and more.
-That said, it limits the size of pieces you can cut depending on the size of your miter saw.
+That said, it is limited in terms of the size of lumber you can cut depending on the size of your miter saw.

 Should I Buy a Miter Saw or Table Saw?